 Heirloom tomatoes are one of our favorite things to grow.
 We love the connection to history and doing our part to keep some flavor in the tomato family.
 Today most commercially available tomatoes have been breed so that they can be picked green, shipped to warehouses where they are “gassed” with ethylene to begin the ripening process, and then shipped to stores where they are sold half ripe and flavorless – but looking perfectly light red and round.

 Heirloom tomatoes in contrast have been saved by small farmers and gardeners for generations, and the primary consideration is, well, flavor.
 These tomatoes tend to not look perfect, and they don’t ship well or respond to “gassing” so unless your grocery store has a special relationship with a local farm you won’t find any there.

 When an heirloom tomato is ripe it will feel soft and have a tomato fragrance.
 Sometimes green shoulders don’t fully ripen.
-Tomatoes loose flavor when stored below 55 degrees and should be stored at room temperature until ripe and then used quickly.
+Tomatoes lose flavor when stored below 55 degrees and should be stored at room temperature until ripe and then used quickly.

 Here’s the list of varieties we have growing for this year’s CSA shares: